calvinlau/Score-board/readme.md

 The code is easy, but scalability is important here, it could not reasonably be thought to hold all the information required.
 Therefore, I changed my design as these:
+- First idea is use MaxHeap to maintain top k score, in Java we can use PriorityQueue or TreeSet, but they are not thread safe.
 - Use `ConcurrentHashMap<levelId, NavigableSet<UserScore>>` to maintain all the score we need.
 - Use `ConcurrentSkipListSet` to maintain top limit (15) user score by different users.
+- As we only need top 15 high score, use another `THRESHOLD_NUM` for scalability, no need to hold all scores.
 - Use `ConcurrentHashMap<Integer, ConcurrentHashMap<Integer, UserScore>>` for de-duplicate same user in the score map.
 - Use compareAndSet method of `AtomicInteger` to update high score if needed.
-- As we only need top 15 high score, use another `THRESHOLD_NUM` for scalability, not need hold all scores.

 - Get high score list by traverse `ConcurrentSkipListSet`, also de-duplicate same user just in case, guarantee eventually consistent.

 ### Concurrency
-- Managers for both session and score data storage is using double check singleton pattern.
+- Managers for both session and score data storage is using double check singleton design pattern.
 - Use lock free code logic rather than Synchronized method for low latency performance

 ## Endpoints